josephcslater/WSUThesisTemplate/readme.md

 My current recommendations are to use:

-1. JabRef (Editing Bibliography database)
+1. [JabRef] (Editing Bibliography database)
-2. Either MikTeX or TeXLive (I don’t have enough to make a recommendation)
+2. Either [MikTeX] or [TeXLive] (I don’t have enough knowledge to make a recommendation)
-3. TeXnicCenter (Includes built-in spell checker.
-See Options:Spelling.
-    Select Check Spelling while typing) Forward and inverse search work automatically.
-Double click in Yap to go to that point in your editor.
-F5 in TeXnicCenter to go to that point in your dvi file.
-Windows users should use LaTeX-&gt;DVI until this works for PDFs.
-You can use LaTeX-&gt;PDF to directly make a PDF document (and should, because any other way makes a messy document).
-    \\usepackage{times} is a good idea.
+3.  [texstudio]
-4. Ghostscript (you may want to use it to convert ps files to eps files)
+4. [Ghostscript] (you may want to use it to convert ps files to eps or pdf files)
-5. Adobe Acrobat Reader
+5. Adobe Acrobat Reader or another PDF viewer.

 Go to [TeX on Windows] for links.